lucymait/project-4/README.md

     serializer = PopulateFitnessClassSerializer(fitness_class)
     return Response(serializer.data)
 ```
-- The BookedClass View has a route for posting to the booked classes endpoint as well as getting and deleting a single booked class.
+- The BookedClass View has a route for posting to the booked classes endpoint, as well as getting and deleting a single booked class.

 ```js
 class BookedClassesView(APIView):